 Instructor: Prof. Peter King (Imperial College London, United Kingdom)

+Language: English

+Level: Foundation

+Online: 4 live sessions of 4 hours

-Classroom: 2 days
+formats: Classroom: 2 days

 The course will provide an introduction into many of the concepts behind uncertainty in reservoir modelling.
 It will start with a description of the origins of uncertainty with a mixture of heuristic treatments and more formal mathematical approaches.
 It will then develop the appropriate mathematical ideas and tools for estimating uncertainty in practical reservoir modelling.
 Finally, some ideas for how uncertainty can be managed will be explored.